rocky-linux/documentation/docs/labs/sys_admin_1/lab7-software_management.md

         libmetalink.so.3()(64bit) is needed by wget-*
     ```

-    Right out the gate - a dependency problem!
+    Right away - a dependency problem!
 The sample output shows that `wget` needs some kind of library file named "libmetalink.so.3"

     !!! note